bravepsych/website/content/home/intro.md

 #  css_class: fullscreen
 ---

 🐈 Hey!
-I'm **Hui Ting**, I offer private psycho-therapy services and psycho-educational workshops for the public/companies.
+I'm **Hui Ting**, I offer psycho-therapy services and psycho-educational workshops.

 Check out our past events and workshops below :) 🌈 Check out "Book a session" for more information or [Click here](https://wa.me/<6590036004>) for a free consultation call.